Sudh745/Sudh745/README.md

 Sudh745/Sudh745 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+* best cases of fake detection perform about the nlp(new language program)